 will be, the "Ryu" of Virtua Fighter...

-changed much visually or personality-wise.
-No, he's most definitely not the most charismatic or exciting fighting
+Akira's moveset developed nicely over the years, although he never changed very much, visually or personality-wise.
+No, he's most definitely not the most talkative, charismatic or exciting fighting

-game character (nor does he have much of a storyline at all), but Virtua
+game character around (nor does he have much of a storyline at all), but Virtua

 cool seeing Akira cross over to other series such as Project X Zone and Dengeki